duarteocarmo/automation-post/report-automation-part-1.md

 └── template.ipynb
 ```

-To do this, in a new python file, or in your python console, run the following:
+To do this, in a new python file, or python console, run the following:

 ```python
 import papermill as pm